FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/c_st_SSO_configuration.md

     -   `logoutRedirectUri` – Specifies the URI to redirect to the initial logout message generated.
 In turn that message will be redirected to an Identity Provider.
 The value must be:
         -   For end-users the required value is `/logoutRedirect`.
         -   For administrators the required value is `/coreadmin`.
     -   `keystoreInitializer` – Configures key store to use.
 That key store keeps key-pairs taking part in authentication process.
-Set `com.axway.st.server.sso.impl.KeyStoreInitializer` as value in order to use the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> local key store.
+Set `com.axway.st.server.sso.impl.KeyStoreInitializer` as value in order to use the {{< SecureTransport/componentshortname >}} local key store.
     -   `keyAlias` – Specifies key alias of the private key used to decrypt SAML messages and assertions and to sign SAML messages and assertions.
     -   `sessionIdCookieName` – Sets the name of the cookie to store the SSO session identifier if sessions are managed by the SSO module.